First Aid Kit

 5 Different Types of Medical Tapes and How to Use Them

-Choosing medical tape may seem simple, but medical tapes are designed for a plethora of uses throughout medicine.
-We put medical tapes to the test so you can purchase the product most suitable to your needs.
+Medical tape is something that everyone uses, but there are so many kinds it's difficult to know which is right for the situation.
+We put medical tapes to the test so you can choose the most suitable to your needs.

 The first aid bag needs to meet a couple criteria: it should be just large enough to hold everything and it should be small enough to fit where you want to keep it.
-Before picking the first aid bag, decide what you want to put inside, and where it will be.
+Learn more about first aid bags in this article.

 The SAM splint is a versatile, lightweight, portable, and reusable splint that can be used to treat broken bones, sprains, and soft tissue injuries.